 For further questions, please contact the Business Taxes Division at 517-636-6925 and follow the prompts for Corporate Income Tax/Flow-Through Entity.
 We are finding that some accounting firms are very familiar with this change and many others are not.
 This can be evident when owners of a pass-through entity have different accountants.
 At DeHoek & Company, PLLC, we are familiar with this tax ruling and use it to our client’s advantage where it applies.

 The bill is estimated to save the roughly 240,000 pass-through entity owners subject to tax in Michigan about $200 million in federal taxes annually.
 The law should level the playing field with competing for out-of-state businesses because Michigan will join states that have already enacted SALT cap workarounds to benefit local business owners.
 According to a legislative bill analysis, the new Michigan law will have no impact on state revenue, with the exception of the incremental cost to administer the new tax.

-Because the new tax and related tax credit are effective retroactively for years beginning in 2021, pass-through entities and their owners may wish to consider making the election to pay the new tax for the 2021 tax year.
-Annual returns are generally due by March 31 unless extended, but the election can be made for 2021 until April 15, 2022.
+Because the new tax and related tax credit are effective retroactively for years beginning in 2021, pass-through entities and their owners may wish to consider making the election to pay the tax for the 2021 tax year.
+Annual returns are generally due by March 31 unless extended, but the election can be made for 2022 until April 18, 2023.